Machine Learning for Trading: The Overhyped & The Practical

 Don't overwhelm yourself.
 Start with these 3 actions:

-- Start with simple feature engineering on your existing edge (no ML yet) — Before jumping into neural networks, identify 3-5 simple features that might improve your current strategy.
-Features are just measurable inputs.
-Examples for a breakout strategy: (1) ATR ratio (current ATR ÷ 20-day avg ATR) - measures volatility context, (2) Volume ratio (current volume ÷ 20-day avg volume) - measures participation, (3) Time of day (minutes since market open) - captures session effects, (4) RSI divergence (price new high but RSI lower) - momentum weakening, (5) Distance from moving average (price ÷ 20 EMA - 1) - trend strength.
-Tonight, pick 3 features you can calculate easily.
-For your next 10 trades, record these features at entry.
-After 10 trades, analyze: "Did winning trades have different feature values than losing trades?"
-Example: You notice 8/10 wins had ATR ratio >1.2, while 7/10 losses had ATR ratio <0.9.
-That's a pattern.
-You just discovered a filter without any ML: "Only take breakouts when ATR >1.2."
-Why this works: Feature engineering is 80% of ML success.
-Most traders skip straight to complex models without understanding which inputs matter.
-By manually testing features first, you build intuition and avoid overfitting later.
-Action: Tonight, define 3 features.
-Track them for 10 trades.
-If you find a pattern (60%+ correlation with wins/losses), you have a valuable filter—no ML required yet.
+- Start with Simple Feature Engineering (No ML Yet) — Before neural networks, identify 3-5 simple features that might improve your strategy.
+Features = measurable inputs.
+Examples: (1) ATR ratio (current ATR ÷ 20-day avg) = volatility context, (2) Volume ratio (current ÷ 20-day avg) = participation, (3) Time of day = session effects, (4) RSI divergence = momentum weakening, (5) Distance from MA (price ÷ 20 EMA - 1) = trend strength.
+Tonight pick 3 features.
+For next 10 trades, record these at entry.
+After 10 trades analyze: "Did winners have different feature values than losers?"
+Example: 8/10 wins had ATR ratio >1.2, 7/10 losses <0.9.
+You discovered filter without ML: "Only take breakouts when ATR >1.2."
+Feature engineering = 80% of ML success.
+Manual testing first builds intuition, avoids overfitting later.

-- Use walk-forward testing before going live (prevents 90% of ML failures) — Walk-forward testing = rolling your train/test split forward through time.
-Here's the simple approach: (1) Train on data from Jan-Jun (6 months), (2) Test on Jul (1 month), (3) Move forward: train on Feb-Jul, test on Aug, (4) Repeat for all historical data.
-If your strategy works, it should be profitable in MOST test periods (70%+).
-Example: You test 12 periods.
-Strategy is profitable in 9/12 test months (75% consistency).
-Good sign.
-If profitable in only 5/12 months (42%)?
-Unstable edge that got lucky in one period.
-For your next strategy test (even discretionary with filters), don't just backtest all data.
-Instead: Split into 6 rolling periods (2 months train, 1 month test each).
-Record win rate and profit for each test period.
-Calculate: "# of profitable test periods ÷ total periods."
-If <60%, your edge is unstable or overfitted.
-Why this works: Walk-forward testing simulates live trading better than single backtests.
+- Use Walk-Forward Testing Before Going Live — Walk-forward = rolling train/test split forward through time.
+Approach: (1) Train Jan-Jun (6 months), (2) Test Jul (1 month), (3) Move forward: train Feb-Jul, test Aug, (4) Repeat for all data.
+Strategy should be profitable in MOST test periods (70%+).
+Example: test 12 periods, profitable 9/12 months (75% consistency) = good.
+5/12 months (42%) = unstable edge got lucky in one period.
+Calculate: "# profitable test periods ÷ total."
+If <60%, edge unstable or overfitted.
+Walk-forward simulates live trading better than single backtests.
 Markets change.
-Strategies that work across multiple time periods are more likely to survive regime changes.
-This catches overfitting that single backtests miss.
-Action: Run walk-forward test tonight on your current strategy.
-Even if you're not using ML, this validates your edge across different market conditions.
+Strategies working across multiple time periods survive regime changes.
+Catches overfitting single backtests miss.

 "Feed price data into a neural network → profit."